nerfstudio-project/gsplat/docs/source/index.rst

 Installation
 ------------

-*gsplat* is available on PyPI, and can be installed with pip:
+*gsplat* is available on PyPI and can be installed with pip:

 .. code-block:: bash

     pip install gsplat

-Additionally, it can also be installed from source to get the latest features:
+To get the latest features, it can also be installed from source:

 .. code-block:: bash